-As her sensors began flashing with warnings and the hypnagogic environment began filling with Dissona, she felt Peter reach out to her and Kora.
+As Dissona infected the outside aether, she felt Peter tapping at her mind.
 She couldn’t make out the exact words, but she got the gist of it: he was saying goodbye.

 Oh well.
 She allowed herself a faint smile.
 We had a damn good run.

 And then she heard it: a timeless melody that cut through the dark.

 “KEEP GOING!”
-Kora dispatched a quartet of reptilian tentacle-beings with a quick pair of slashes.
+Kora shouted from atop her mount.
 “YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 “Hark!”
 Wodec cried.
-He pointed overhead, drawing his comrades’ gazes to the sky, now filling with miasmic black fog.
+He pointed at the sky, now filled with miasmic fog.
 “Our end draws nigh!
-If this is the end make it such an end, warriors, that will echo throughout all of eternity!”
+If this is the end, then make it such an end, that will echo throughout eternity and the Unbound Realm!”

 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
-Heads flew from necks and limbs plopped from torsos.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
-Maybe they’d all find each other after existence rebooted.
+Maybe they’d find each other after existence rebooted.
 Maybe they’d—

-Wodec’s voice cut through her thoughts.
+Wodec’s voice pierced her thoughts.
 “There may still be hope!
 Look to the stars!”